Frequently Asked Questions

-Generally, we only admit PhD students whose funding is pre-arranged by the BMI program or outside scholarship.
-(There is more information about funding below.)
+Generally, we only admit PhD students whose funding is pre-arranged by the BMI program or through outside scholarships.
+There is more information about funding below.
 As part of the admission process, we will bring your application to the attention of the appropriate faculty.
 We prefer you do not contact the faculty directly.
 Just to be clear: you apply to the BMI program; you do not apply to individual faculty labs.

-Can I be admitted to Stanford and finish the prerequisites there?
+Can I be admitted to Stanford and then finish the prerequisites there?

 Maybe, but the rest of your application will have to be quite strong to make up for this.

 Do I have to complete the prerequisites at Stanford?

 No. We accept prerequisite courses from any accredited college or university, including evening courses from a community college.